 Millions of Americans are excluded from our democratic process on the basis of criminal disenfranchisement laws.
 These laws strip voting rights from people with past criminal convictions — and they vary widely between states.
-Thirty-one states bar community members from voting, simply on the basis of convictions in their past.
-But Iowa remains the only state to impose lifetime disenfranchisement for all people with felony convictions, unless the government grants individual rights restoration.
+Twenty eight states* bar community members from voting, simply on the basis of convictions in their past.
 Navigating this patchwork of state laws can be exceedingly difficult, especially because election officials often misunderstand their own states’ laws.

 Click on any state for a summary of its current laws on criminal disenfranchisement.
 States have a range of policies as to whether citizens with pending legal financial obligations (LFOs) relating to their convictions are eligible to vote, and also as to whether and in what circumstances misdemeanors are disenfranchising.
 These policies are not reflected in the below graphic.
 Click here for a PDF version of this map.